sbuerk/composer-files-provider/README.md

 # Tagging & Releasing

-[packagist.org](https://packagist.org/packages/sbuerk/composer-files-provider) is enabled via the casual github hook.
+[packagist.org](https://packagist.org/packages/sbuerk/composer-files-provider) is enabled via the casual GitHub hook.
-For now, no github releases are planed to be created.
+For now, no GitHub releases are planed to be created.

 ```shell
 # ensure everything is committed and pushed